Last updated on August 23rd, 2024 at 04:10 pm

 How to replace your green card

-You need your green card to prove you can legally live and work in the United States.
+You need your U.S. green card to prove you can legally live and work in the United States.
 If you lose or destroy your card, you’ll need to get a replacement as soon as possible.

 Getting a replacement green card is similar to renewing one.
 You fill out Form I-90, submit the required evidence, pay the fees, and submit your application.
+Also, if you change your address, you will have to report it and update your green card accordingly.

 Resources for green card applicants